Where to Work at HHS

 The Agency for Toxic Substances and Disease Registry is headquartered in Atlanta, GA.
 The mission of ATSDR is to serve the public through responsive public health actions to promote healthy and safe environments and prevent harmful exposures.
 ATSDR efforts prevent exposure to such substances, adverse human health effects, and diminished quality of life associated with exposure to hazardous substances.

-The Centers for Medicare and Medicaid Services is headquartered in Baltimore, MD and sample opportunities include Health Insurance Specialists, Management Analyst, and Actuaries.
+The Centers for Medicare and Medicaid Services is headquartered in Baltimore, MD, and sample opportunities include Health Insurance Specialists, Management Analyst, and Actuaries.
 As an effective steward of public funds, CMS is committed to strengthening and modernizing the nation’s health care system to provide access to high-quality care and improved health at lower cost.
 CMS is the largest purchaser of health care in the United States, providing health coverage for more than 100 million individuals.
 CMS administers Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), and new private insurance and private insurance market reform programs.

-The Food and Drug Administration is headquartered in Rockville, MD and sample opportunities include Attorney, Chemist, and Consumer Safety Officer.
+The Food and Drug Administration is headquartered in Rockville, MD, and sample opportunities include Attorney, Chemist, and Consumer Safety Officer.
 The mission of the FDA is to rigorously assure the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices, and the safety and security of our nation’s food supply, cosmetics, and products that emit radiation.
 FDA advances the public health by helping to speed innovations and by assisting the public in getting the accurate, science-based information needed on medical products and foods to help prevent disease and improve health.
 FDA also has responsibility to reduce death and disease caused by tobacco by regulating the manufacturing, marketing, and distribution of tobacco products and by educating the public about the harms of tobacco products to prevent initiation and encourage cessation.

-The Health Resources and Services Administration is headquartered in Rockville, MD and sample opportunities include Administrative Officer, Public Health Program Specialist, and Purchasing Agent.
+The Health Resources and Services Administration is headquartered in Rockville, MD, and sample opportunities include Administrative Officer, Public Health Program Specialist, and Purchasing Agent.
 The mission of HRSA is to improve health and achieve health equity through access to quality services, a skilled health workforce, and innovative programs.
 HRSA is the primary federal agency for improving access to health care services for people who are uninsured, isolated, or medically vulnerable.

-Indian Health Services is headquartered in Rockville, MD and sample opportunities include Medical Imaging Technician, Pharmacist, and Physical Rehabilitation Therapist.
+Indian Health Services is headquartered in Rockville, MD, and sample opportunities include Medical Imaging Technician, Pharmacist, and Physical Rehabilitation Therapist.
 The mission of HIS is to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives to the highest level.
 IHS provides comprehensive health services for American Indians and Alaska Natives, with opportunity for maximum tribal involvement in developing and managing programs to improve their health status and overall quality of life.

-The National Institutes of Health is headquartered in Bethesda, MD and sample opportunities include Microbiologist, Historian, and Health Science Administrators.
+The National Institutes of Health is headquartered in Bethesda, MD, and sample opportunities include Microbiologist, Historian, and Health Science Administrators.
 The mission of NIH is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.
 Through its 27 institutes and centers, NIH supports and conducts research, domestically and abroad, into the causes, diagnosis, treatment, control, and prevention of diseases.
 It also promotes the acquisition and dissemination of medical knowledge to health professionals and the public.

-Substance Abuse and Mental Health Services Administration is headquartered in Rockville, MD and some sample positions include Statistician, Grants Management Specialist, Contracts Specialist.
-The mission of SAMSHA is to reduce the impact of substance abuse and mental illness on America’s communities.
+Substance Abuse and Mental Health Services Administration is headquartered in Rockville, MD, and some sample positions include Statistician, Grants Management Specialist, and Contracts Specialist.
+The mission of SAMSHA is to reduce the impact of substance abuse and mental illness on America's communities.
 SAMHSA accomplishes this mission by serving as a national voice on mental health and mental illness, substance abuse, and behavioral health systems of care.
 It coordinates behavioral health surveillance to better understand the impact of substance abuse and mental illness on children, individuals, and families, and the costs associated with treatment.
 SAMHSA also helps to ensure dollars are invested in evidence-based and data-driven programs and initiatives that result in improved health and resilience.